King-Sun Fu

-King-Sun Fu (傅京蓀 (Fù Jīngsūn); October 2, 1930 – April 29, 1985) was a Taiwanese-American computer scientist.
+King-Sun Fu (傅京蓀 (Fù Jīngsūn); October 2, 1930 – April 29, 1985) was a Chinese-American computer scientist.
 He was a Goss Distinguished Professor at Purdue University School of Electrical and Computer Engineering in West Lafayette, Indiana.
 He was instrumental in the founding of International Association for Pattern Recognition (IAPR), served as its first president, and is widely recognized for his extensive and pioneering contributions to the field of pattern recognition (within computer image analysis) and machine intelligence.
 In honor of the memory of Professor King-Sun Fu, IAPR gives the biennial King-Sun Fu Prize to a living person in the recognition of an outstanding technical contribution to the field of pattern recognition.
 The first King-Sun Fu Prize was presented in 1988, to Azriel Rosenfeld.

 Biography

 Fu was born on October 2, 1930, in Nanjing, then China's capital.
 He received B.S. from National Taiwan University in 1953, M.A. from University of Toronto in 1955, and Ph.D. from the University of Illinois, Urbana-Champaign in 1959.

 Fu died on April 29, 1985, in Washington, DC.